 The award recognises Veolia’s role in transforming itself into a resource management company that is committed to the circular economy and is aimed at businesses that are creating long-term sustainable value.
 In particular it highlights those who embed a sustainable approach to their core decision making and whose operations support a stronger society.

-Commenting on the award, Estelle Brachlianoff, Senior Executive Vice-President Veolia UK & Ireland said: “Winning this award shows how our 14,000-strong team has made responsible thinking part of how we do business.
+Commenting on the award, Matt Spaul, General Manager for the East Midlands said: “Winning this award shows how the UK’s 14,000-strong team has made responsible thinking part of how we do business.
 We are committed to saving resources, carbon reduction and building a sustainable future, and investing in communities through apprenticeships and employing people from marginalised groups.”

 Stephen Howard, Chief Executive, Business in the Community said: “The Responsible Business Awards provide the proof that from the largest global multinational to the smallest local firm, business is a powerful force for good in society.
 This year we have seen some profound examples of what business can achieve when it puts responsibility at the heart of its operations.
 I congratulate Veolia for the practical action it has taken to build a fairer world and more sustainable future."